 Samsung fridge RF23HCEDTSR Would I buy it again?
 NO!
 My hairdryer sits on the counter for me to defrost my icemaker AGAIN as soon as I finish my morning coffee.
 This makes the 5th time since my shoulder surgery in March.
 I knew I was doing it too often.
 As in, I don’t think you should have to defrost an icemaker on a fridge that expensive ever- but every 4 to 5 weeks is absurd.
 We bought the one with the door and freezer ice makers because my husband packs a cooler for work.
 It is not quiet and it drips.
 Which always intrigued Trinity.
 The little water reservoir almost always needs to be soaked up with a paper towel.
 ON the fridge part, the one shelf in the door near the icemaker is really small.
 If you keep products on the shelf too close to the ice makers bottom the ice maker freezes up quicker.
 The freezer divider won’t move where you want it and it won’t stay in place unless you’ve wedged food in to hold it.
 I’d rather the divider hold my food where I want it instead of the other way around.
 If you want a tub of say, ice cream in the freezer top part you have to open the fridge door to get it out.
 Oh and all this didn’t start really showing it’s ugly head until just after the 1 year warranty expired.
 It’s a good thing we still have our 30-year-old fridge in the garage to fall back on.
 Now to go find places that really matter to post my review as our Samsung refrigerator has a real problem!

 Samsung Flex Duo gas stove NY58J9850WS.
 Would I buy it again? no, not in gas anyway.
 I like the idea behind using just part of the oven for cooking for two instead of the entire oven but when you use just the top oven you have to add tin foil because the food is too close to the eye and it burns on top before it cooks.
 The left side of the oven cooks much faster than the right.
 Also when using the oven you have to be careful when you’re are turning the light or timer on that you don’t hit the cancel button and turn the oven off.
 The digital display buttons are very close together and I do that all the time even with small hands.
 I got used to those two things.
+If you have the light on (one for top and one for the bottom) and you open the door for a better look, the light goes off and you have to turn it back on every time.
 I don’t like cleaning up after cooking on gas.
 The top needs cleaning and it’s a pain.
 You have to take off the grates and try to clean the splatters from around the burners and every time I hit at least one burner disc and have to put that back.
 The grates and disk need cleaning too but not in the dishwasher.
 The grates have little rubber feet that I read come off in the dishwasher so I have to manhandle them in the sink.
 We were told no one could believe we canned on a glass top.
 We did without any problems.
 They say gas if faster.
 I’d argue it’s no faster getting water to boil and as far as cooling down faster we used to just shift the pot off the eye and that worked fine.
 Glass smooth tops are WAY easier to clean.
 I’d consider the magnetic ones but I don’t care to have gas again.
 When you lock the display to clean it, the knobs to turn the gas on still turn the gas on so you have to be very careful when cleaning the splatters off the knobs that you haven’t turned on the gas.

 Maybe it’s just that I don’t enjoy cooking, but being able to cook when you lose power isn’t always a plus 🙂